NatLibFi/ekirjasto-android-core/README.md

 **TODO:** Automate this in GitHub Actions and add mention about said automation.

-To manually upload strings for translation or to download translated strings, the `.ci-local/transifex.sh` wrapper script should be used.
+To manually upload strings for translation or to download translated strings, the `scripts/transifex.sh` wrapper script should be used.

 Uploading strings for translation requires both the Transifex token and secret, while downloading already translated strings only requires the token:
-- The Transifex token is read from the `secrets.conf` file mentioned above.
+- The Transifex token is read from the `local.properties` file mentioned above.
     - Alternatively, the `TRANSIFEX_TOKEN` environment variable can be used.
-- The `TRANSIFEX_SECRET` environment variable is used to specify the secret.
+- The Transifex token is also read from the `local.properties` file.
+    - Set the secret as `transifex.secret=...` in `local.properties`.
+    - Alternatively, the `TRANSIFEX_TOKEN` environment variable can be used.
     - If the secret is not given, uploading strings for translation will be skipped.

-To do only the download, run one of:
+If the token and secret are in place in `local.properties`, just run:
 ```
-# Read the token automatically from secrets.conf:
-./.ci-local/transifex.sh

-# Or manually specify the token:
-TRANSIFEX_TOKEN="..." ./.ci-local/transifex.sh
+./scripts/transifex.sh
 ```

-To do both upload and download, run one of:
+Or optionally use environment variables to specify the token and secret:
 ```
-# Read the token automatically from secrets.conf:
-TRANSIFEX_SECRET="..." ./.ci-local/transifex.sh

-# Or manually specify both the token and the secret:
 TRANSIFEX_TOKEN="..."
-TRANSIFEX_SECRET="..." ./.ci-local/transifex.sh
+TRANSIFEX_SECRET="..." ./scripts/transifex.sh
 ```

 #### Test suite